labcodes/react-components/README.md

 # React Components

-A collection with some React components, ready to use!
+A collection of React components, ready to use!

 ## Getting Started